 Early on, Andrew Neil has been compared to the great outsider artist and songwriter Daniel Johnston.
 This album highlights that comparison.
 Kathy McCarty, of the famed Alternative Art Rock Group, "Glass Eye" and close friend and colleague of the Great Songwriter and artist Daniel Johnston, wrote a brief liner note, which is included on the cover of the CD and the Vinyl.
 This is what she had to say about “Sunny Side”:

 "Andrew Neil’s SUNNY SIDE is a revelation.
 The outpouring of melody and counterpoint is deeply affecting, seeming to come directly from a heart so genuine that it is almost too pure for this world.
 His simple, direct lyrics can seem almost too plain; but then you find them reverberating in your mind for days afterward.
 This is a songwriter who will find his audience, as Daniel Johnston did.
 There is nothing that can stop someone so focused on the songs that seem to find expression through him alone."
 Kathy McCarty

 Working with Tiezzi:

 In 2021, Andrew began a collaboration with a new band out of Richmond, Virginia called “Tiezzi”.
 The founder of the band, Travis Brandolo Tiezzi wanted to cover some of Andrew’s original songs and wanted to collaborate with Andrew in writing new material for the newly formed Band.
-In early 2022, Andrew will release two singles “Lying to Myself” and “Manic” which feature this band.
-Andrew Neil and Travis Tiezzi have begun to write songs for an album that will be released in late 2022.
-To Be Continued…….
+In early 2022, Andrew will released two singles “Lying to Myself” and “Manic” which feature this band.

 “I hope my music leads to a positive place, where loves echoes around the Earth’s face”